*This post contains affiliate links*

 In My Cabinets

-I’m also in love with the Gallon and Half-Gallon Ball Mason Jars.
+I’m in love with the Gallon and Half-Gallon Ball Mason Jars.
 I can fit a bag of flour in the gallon size jars, and brown sugar and powdered sugar work great in the 1/2 gallons.
 The mouth is plenty wide for dunking a measuring cup in.
 Ball Canning Company also makes an array of smaller jar sizes that coordinate with these large canisters and at this point I would bet money that this company will be making products like this for generations, as they have been, so there is little need to worry about discontinuation.
 Sometimes colors change but the overall profile has stayed the same.

 Not every shelf in my cupboard looks like the pictures you’ve seen.
 I’ve got a whole shelf dedicated to canned items and a place for replenishment items (like an extra jar of mayonnaise).